… in the Press, on the Radio, on TV

 “Our Let’s Bop! ladies simply love this opportunity to ‘feel it’ out there again” says Jane.
 “I spent too many times bopping about on my own in my kitchen, to the radio while cooking the tea.
 There was nowhere for women like me.
 This is the business!”

 … And now lots of women are loving Let’s Bop!

 The Ipswich launch again prompted the newspapers to contact Let’s Bop! as they danced into their Ipswich venue – it also they gave the opportunity for a bit of video coverage on the digital editions which you can see here Women-only clubbing experience to launch in Ipswich

-Jane and Ronni were also on BBC Look East and they also had some coverage on local BBC radio news.
+Jane and Ronni were on BBC Look East and had some coverage on local BBC radio news.
 Following that there was no stopping them (literally!) and Jane and Ronni were invited to Takeover The Show on BBC Radio Suffolk in January 2019, with their radio debut – when the two of them were in the hot seat for their own 2-hour show with BBC Radio Suffolk – BBC Sounds clip of Jon Wright’s Takeover show with LetsBopUK at the helm.
 Jane asked Jon Wright his top tip at the planning meeting, and Jon’s reply: “Don’t bore the pants off the listeners!”

 As they said afterwards “We had a ball!” – A glitter ball!

 Ronni thought to ask Kevin Burch from BBC Look East for a Selfie